icepaq/amazonstockcheck/README.md

 - Email is your SMTP username
 - Password is your SMTP password

+Inside of the index.js file modify lines 9-13 as needed.

 ### Running The Program
 Simply run `node index.js` and the program will run.
 In the case your are greeted with a Captcha from amazon, the program will spawn a python script that will solve the captcha.